rumblefish2494/fswd_p5/README.md

 This is a catalog of music that everyone should hear.
 The intent is that a user will invite friends with similar tastes or 'good' taste in music to add music that they feel everyone should hear.

-EchoChamber has been created using Flask, SqlAlchemy, sqlite, Vagrant, and JQuery.
+EchoChamber has been created using Python, Flask, SqlAlchemy, sqlite, Vagrant, and JQuery.
 It employs Google and Facebook for login authentication and authorization.

 A user can view music without being logged in, however, will not be able to participate in adding, editing or deleting music.